#pathtozerocarbon, #sustainability

 LMN_CarbonStoringMaterials2

-(Cork Glue Down Tile, Hempcrete Insulation Blocks, Wood Fiber Insulation, Straw Board Panel, Wood Wool Board, Cellulose Sorbent, Hemp Insulation, Bio-concrete CMU, Mass Timber, Modular Carpet Tile) According to Build Beyond Zero straw (a waste product) could be incorporated into building materials as a "carbon sink" to absorbs approximately 1 billion tCO2 per year.
+(Cork Glue Down Tile, Hempcrete Insulation Blocks, Wood Fiber Insulation, Straw Board Panel, Wood Wool Board, Hemp Insulation, Bio-concrete CMU, Glued Laminated Timber, Modular Carpet Tile) According to Build Beyond Zero straw (a waste product) could be incorporated into building materials as a "carbon sink" to absorbs approximately 1 billion tCO2 per year.

-Pulling carbon dioxide out of ambient air is critical to most carbon neutrality scenarios (Post 05).
-While mechanical means to take carbon out of the air is attracting significant investment, living plants using photosynthesis already do this around the world, every day.
-The carbon sequestered this way is called biogenic carbon (CLF research here) also discussed in Post 07.
+Pulling carbon dioxide out of ambient air is critical to most carbon neutrality scenarios.
+While machines that remove carbon from the air are attracting significant investment, living plants using photosynthesis have been doing this for millions of years around the world, every day.
+In fact, the climate is stable today because vegetation over millions of years has sequestered carbon via plants and stored it in the ground as fossil fuels.
+The carbon sequestered by plants is called biogenic carbon (CLF research here) also discussed in Post 07.

-With proper accounting, some products can be shown to use biogenic carbon removed from the atmosphere with a high likelihood of storing it.
+With proper accounting, some products use biogenic carbon removed from the atmosphere to become truly carbon negative.
 The construction industry, expected to add new floor area equal to that of New York City every month over the next 40 years, offers a massive opportunity to lock up atmospheric carbon within these products.

-Biogenic carbon is very complicated and difficult to summarize.
+Biogenic carbon accounting is very complicated and difficult to summarize, however.
 Here is a list of things that are true, concise, and useful.
 Thanks to the CLF message board for input.

-1. A cradle to grave analysis usually shows a product’s emissions summing to zero due to end-of-life incineration or decomposition, but some end-of-life scenarios continue to store carbon.
+1. A cradle to grave analysis usually shows a product’s carbon pollution summing to zero due to end-of-life incineration or decomposition, but some end-of-life scenarios continue to store carbon.
 Cradle-to-gate (A1-A3) analyses help understand carbon stored during a product’s service life.
-Since there is a time value of storage, we recommend using a discount rate (Post 05) that will show a benefit for the stored carbon.
-Also, architects tend to work on higher quality buildings that will last longer than typical LCAs estimate (60 years), so biogenic carbon storage in structure and envelope may have more storage value than is estimated.
+Architects tend to work on higher quality buildings that will last longer than typical LCAs estimate (60 years), so biogenic carbon storage in structure and envelope may have more storage value than is estimated.

 3. Biogenic materials need to consider both attributional emissions within EPDs as well as consequential emissions that are carbon outside of the scope of an EPD and more difficult to track down.
-Biogenic carbon can be reported per ISO 21930.
-For mass timber structures, land management can result in total emissions similar to steel or concrete structures, for example, or with significant additional carbon sequestration.
-Land can also sequester additional carbon, conservation agriculture practices, for example.
+For mass timber structures, land management can result in higher total emissions similar to steel or concrete structures, for example, or with significant additional carbon sequestration.
+Land can also sequester additional carbon using conservation agriculture practices, for example.

-4. Agricultural and wood waste can be used to create products that store carbon.
+5. Agricultural and wood waste can be used to create products that store carbon.
 These are often short-rotation crops or small diameter wood from the thinning of forests, with wastes that are generally fibers.
-According to Build Beyond Zero, 2.2 billion tons of straw (a waste product) sequesters carbon roughly equal to India’s annual emissions – incorporating this into building materials has a potential massive impact in drawing down global emissions.
+According to Build Beyond Zero, 2.2 billion tons of straw (a waste product) sequesters carbon roughly equal to India’s annual carbon pollution – incorporating this into building materials has a potential massive impact in drawing down global carbon pollution.

-5. Purpose grown biogenic stocks should not compete with food systems for land use.
-They should include carbon emissions from fertilizers, planting, tilling, and harvesting.
+6. Purpose grown biogenic stocks should not compete with food systems for land use.
+They should include carbon pollution from creation and use of fertilizers, planting, tilling, and harvesting.
 Agricultural waste products (and from thinning of forests) should include a smaller, prorated portion of these inputs.

-6. For short-rotation crops, carbon is sequestered in roughly the same year the product is produced, so the storage begins immediately.
-For long-rotation crops such as trees, accounting for when the carbon is sequestered is complicated: one can take credit for past, present, or future sequestration depending on the accounting method.
+7. For short-rotation crops, carbon is sequestered in roughly the same year the product is produced, so the storage begins immediately.
+For long-rotation crops such as trees, accounting for when the carbon is sequestered is complicated, see below.

-Demolition of biogenic products during renovation and demolition may result in significant emissions.
+9. Demolition of biogenic products during renovation and demolition may result in significant pollution.
 Investigate end of life scenarios and consider reuse or continued storage of the biogenic material.

 How do biogenic products weigh less than the CO2 that they sequester?
 Photosynthesis breaks apart CO2 into O2 and C (elemental carbon).
 The elemental carbon weighs 3.7 times less than the original CO2 and is stored in the fibers that are used in building products.
 For a wood product that is roughly 50% elemental carbon, the result is that approximately 1.83 tCO2 is sequestered in only 1 metric ton of finished product.

 Before you accept marketing claims about carbon-neutral or carbon-sequestering products, look at the EPD to understand the GWP impact of A1-A3 stages.
-If the A1-A3 GWP impact is positive, this is an indicator that the company’s carbon neutrality claims may be relying on carbon offsets instead of direct decarbonization of the manufacturing process and incorporation of biogenic materials.
+If the A1-A3 GWP impact is greater than zero, this is an indicator that the company’s carbon neutrality claims may be relying on carbon offsets instead of direct decarbonization of the manufacturing process and incorporation of biogenic materials.
 Offsets should not be reflected in EPD data.
-A negative A1-A3 GWP suggests incorporation of biogenic materials that support carbon neutrality claims.
-However, land management where the biogenic carbon is grown matters – for example, if a wood product is extracted through deforestation, the negative impact of this unsustainable management will likely negate the biogenic carbon stored in the wood.
-Land management carbon impacts, however, are not reflected in EPDs.
+A negative A1-A3 GWP suggests incorporation of biogenic materials that may support carbon neutrality claims, although if A1-A3 are the only modules reported they are required to include any biogenic carbon being released at end of life.

 Energy Related Purchasing: RECs are Not Offsets

-Providing renewable energy for 100% of building needs (ideally on a 24/7 basis) is an important part of reaching carbon neutrality (Post 06 and Post 13 get into more detail), but as sales of certified off-site renewable energy have grown to nearly 100 million MWh annually in the last two decades we need an industry understanding of what purchasers are and aren’t getting.
+Purchasing 100% renewable energy is a critical part of reaching carbon neutrality, but in general it should not be used for negative carbon numbers outside of electricity use calculations (Post 06 and Post 13 get into more detail).
+Sales of certified off-site renewable energy have grown to nearly 100 million MWh annually in the last two decades.

-Renewable Energy Credits (RECs) are an energy-related purchase, but do not (by themselves) meet the criteria above for carbon neutrality claims as they do not need to prove additionality (and research suggests that RECs are not creating additional renewable energy).
-RECs represent only the ‘environmental attributes’ of renewable energy and are often sold separately from the renewable energy itself.
-Thus, RECs do not fund the entire cost of new renewable energy, just the green premium (or incremental cost) above the cost of traditional energy sources, giving the developer another source of income.
-With renewable energy cost-competitive with fossil fuel energy, there is little or no green premium.
+Renewable Energy Credits (REC) are an energy-related purchase.
+RECs represent only the ‘environmental attributes’ of 1 MW (megawatt) of renewable energy and are often sold separately from the renewable energy itself.
+They do not (by themselves) meet the criteria above for carbon neutrality claims as they do not need to prove additionality; research suggests that many RECs are not creating additional renewable energy.
+RECS do not fund the entire cost of new renewable energy, just the green premium (or incremental cost) above the cost of traditional energy sources.
+Since renewable energy is now cheaper than fossil fuel energy in most of the US, there is no green premium, meaning that RECS by themselves (referred to as unbundled RECS) are simply providing another income stream for renewable energy developers.
 RECs are tracked in registries and considered ‘retired’ when they are purchased to avoid double-counting.

-Virtual Power Purchase Agreements (VPPA) are a contract to purchase energy from a specific source for a specified length of time.
-These are called ‘virtual’ since the purchased electricity does not flow exclusively or directly to the user.
-They often meet all the requirements under ‘What are we looking for?’ for new installations and are appropriate for balancing on-site energy use with off-site energy procurement.
-All renewable energy purchased toward a goal of carbon neutrality should also retain the RECs associated with their purchase.
+Power Purchase Agreements (PPA) are a contract to purchase energy from a specific source for a specified length of time.
+Some are called ‘virtual’ power purchase agreements (VPPA) when the purchased electricity often does not flow directly to the user.
+New renewable installations often meet all the requirements under ‘What are we looking for?’ for and are appropriate for balancing on-site energy use with off-site energy procurement.
+All renewable energy purchased with a PPA toward a goal of carbon neutrality should also retain the RECs associated with their purchase.
+PPAs are generally for very large corporations, but community solar is an accessible form of PPA and some utilities offer high-criteria 100% renewable power.
 This is a good primer on the challenges of off-site renewable energy purchases.
 Resources include: Renewable Energy Buyer’s Alliance, LevelTen3Degrees, Customer First Renewables, and Schneider Electric.

-Since climate change is a global problem, reducing or sequestering carbon anywhere can be used to ‘offset’ carbon emitted elsewhere.
-This allows the cheapest emissions reductions or removals to be realized first, creating a transfer of money across borders.
-The transfer is often via a carbon offset (aka carbon credit), which is a packaged asset that represents carbon removal or avoidance, usually in metric tons of CO2e.
-Very few of these packaged assets meet the principles outlined in ‘What are we looking for?’ and should only be purchased after all other carbon emissions reduction options have been exhausted.
+The theory of offsets is simple: since climate change is a global problem, reducing or sequestering carbon anywhere can be used to ‘offset’ carbon emitted elsewhere.
+This allows the cheapest pollution reductions or removals to be realized first, creating a transfer of money across borders, often via a carbon offset (aka carbon credit), which is a packaged asset that represents carbon removal or avoidance measured in metric tons of CO2e.

-Carbon offsets can be part of voluntary programs, meaning that they are created and verified by the market, or within mandatory programs, meaning they additionally need to comply with other policies such as California’s Cap and Trade program.
+Carbon offsets can be part of voluntary programs, meaning that they are created and verified by the market, or within mandatory programs, meaning they additionally need to comply with other policies such as California’s Cap and Trade program or a state’s renewable portfolio standard.
 This post focuses on voluntary programs.

-The UN Clean Development Mechanism creates and updates standards (pdf here) for carbon offsets in developing countries, including Certified Emissions Reductions (CER, for use within the Kyoto protocol) and Verified Emissions Reductions (voluntary market, outside the Kyoto protocol).
+The UN Clean Development Mechanism creates and updates standards for carbon offsets in developing countries, including Certified Emissions Reductions (CER, for use within the Kyoto protocol) and Verified Emissions Reductions (VER, voluntary market, outside the Kyoto protocol).

 The process of creating a carbon offset is complicated and involves many parties.
 A buyer of carbon offsets primarily will need to interact with the vendor but will look at documents prepared by the verifier and other up-stream parties to assess the validity.
 The rigor of a carbon offset is set by one of several ‘Carbon Offset Programs’ that develop standards that set criteria, review projects against the criteria, and operate registries to ensure each credit is sold only once.
 A few of these registries are listed below: